Alternatives to Knots

 In some cases these may require tying knots to prepare them initially, but once that is done, knots aren’t required each time the antenna is set up.

-Carabiners are classic pieces of alpine / rock climbing equipment, but smaller version have become popular that aren’t rated for climbing.
+Carabiners are classic pieces of alpine / rock climbing equipment, but smaller versions have become popular that aren’t rated for climbing.
 If two ropes have loops tied on the ends, it is easy to use a carabiner to connect them together.
 They can also attach a rope loop to an eye bolt, fence wire, tree branch, or anything else that the carabiner can be clipped around.
 By using small pre-tied loops of rope they can be used with larger pipes or trees.

 A cleat is a traditional way to secure a rope on a sailing ship, where ropes under tension needed to be tied and untied quickly.
 It is often used for the halyards on flag poles.
 They are available commercially, and can be improvised from local materials.
 These are particularly suited for use at the base of a mast or fixed object.